FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/SmartContracts.md

 - The LogInt sends output to a Logs field of the transaction calling the Smart Contract.
 - LogInt is an example of a helper base method defined on SmartContract.
 For a full reference please see [the docs](../Reference/index.html).

-When editing or building the project, AlgoStudio as a project-related Analyzer produces the TEAL and a wrapper class of the type ```AlgoStudio.Core.ICompiledContract```.
+When editing or building the project, Algorand for Visual Studio as a project-related Analyzer produces the TEAL and a wrapper class of the type ```Algorand for Visual Studio.Core.ICompiledContract```.
 This wrapper class can be used to deploy the contract and execute it as described in the [Deployment section](Deployment.md).

-If you have created a project using the templates, then your Analyzers section contains the ```AlgoStudio``` Code Analyzer and Source Generator.
+If you have created a project using the templates, then your Analyzers section contains the ```Algorand for Visual Studio``` Code Analyzer and Source Generator.
 You can view this as below and locate the ```TealGenerator``` node.

 ![image](https://user-images.githubusercontent.com/33515470/191034908-cfcae536-51fc-4ac8-8e25-e74970af58c3.png)